Royce Lewis Player Props: Twins vs. Tigers

 Royce Lewis At The Plate

-- Lewis has picked up a hit in eight of 12 games this year, with multiple hits three times.

-- He has homered in two of 12 games played this season, and in 4.3% of his plate appearances.
+- In 13 games played this season, he has gone deep in two of them.

-- Lewis has an RBI in four of 12 games this season, with multiple RBI in three of them.
-He has also driven home three or more of his team's runs in one contest.
+- In 30.8% of his games this year, Lewis has had at least one RBI.
+He's picked up more than one in 23.1% and driven in three or more of his team's runs in one contest.

-- He has scored a run in four of 12 games so far this year.
+- He has scored a run in five of 13 games so far this year.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.